 As California goes, so goes the nation.
 No, this expression doesn’t apply to California being a swing state.
 But it may well apply if California’s Proposition 37, passes and becomes law.
 Prop 37 requires foods that are genetically engineered (GE) or contain GE ingredients to have this information on the label.
-(The FDA only provides guidance on voluntary labeling
+(The FDA only provides guidance on voluntary labeling for bioengineered food.)

 • “Requires labeling on raw or processed food offered for sale to consumers if made from plants or animals with genetic material changed in specified ways